tommykenton/tommykenton/README.md

-# Hello 👋
+# Hi, I’m Tommy Kenton 👋
-Welcome to my GitHub profile!

 I'm **Tommy Kenton**, a self-taught Full Stack Web & Software Developer passionate about building dynamic, responsive, and user-friendly web applications.
 My primary framework is **Next.js** with **TypeScript**, which allows me to create scalable and maintainable projects.